open-life-science/internships/guidance/students-accepted.md

 We use GitHub for our source control, with a [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/)-like branching model.
 New work is done in personal forked repo branches,  periodically merged into the upstream dev branch when it appears stable.  master contains only stable releases merged from dev.

-You should follow a similar model - treat `github.com/intermine/yourproject` as upstream and work on a branch your own fork, i.e. `github.com/yourusername/yourproject`, merging (or PRing for existing projects) periodically.
-Remember, pushed commits (to your own repo or InterMine's) prove you're alive and working on the project! ;)
+You should follow a similar model - treat `github.com/OLS/yourproject` as upstream and work on a branch your own fork, i.e. `github.com/yourusername/yourproject`, merging (or PRing for existing projects) periodically.
+Remember, pushed commits (to your own repo or OLS's) prove you're alive and working on the project! ;)

-We'll fork your repo so there will always be an InterMine upstream.
+We'll fork your repo so there will always be an OLS upstream.

 ### Licence